aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/java/task-properties/task-duration-different-units/_index.md

 ### Q: Is Aspose.Tasks suitable for handling large-scale projects?
 Absolutely.
 Aspose.Tasks is designed to efficiently handle projects of varying sizes.
 ### Q: Where can I find further documentation?
-Visit the [official documentation](https://reference.aspose.com/tasks/java/) for comprehensive resources.
+Visit the [documentation](https://reference.aspose.com/tasks/java/) for comprehensive resources.
 ### Q: Can I try Aspose.Tasks for Java before purchasing?
 Yes, you can explore a [free trial](https://releases.aspose.com/) to evaluate its capabilities.